cminyard/gensio/README.rst

 * pkgconfig - If you want gensio to install its pkgconfig files.

-* avahi - If you want gensio to have mdns support.
+* avahi dev - If you want gensio to have mdns support.

+* pam dev - For support of logins with gtlsshd

+* libwrap - for tcpd

+The following sets everything except openipmi up on ubuntu 20.04:

+  sudo apt install gcc git swig python3-dev libssl-dev pkg-config	\
+    libavahi-client-dev avahi-daemon libtool autoconf automake make	\
+    libsctp-dev libpam-dev libwrap0-dev

 Handling python installation configuration is a bit of a pain.
 By default the build scripts will put it wherever the python program